 For a full list of all events past and future, see events-list-cags

-Inter-group pub evening in Balham Food available until 10pm.
+Inter-group pub evening in Balham Wetherspoons, (opposite Balham tube and rail stations).
+Food available until 10pm.